tsantor/python-s3-utils/README.md

 ## Overview

-Wrapper around boto3 functionality for common interactions with S3 buckets.
+Wrapper around boto3 functionality for common interactions with S3.
+It may be a bit overkill, but there are some minor quality of life improvements.

 ## Installation